neuro-ml/thunder/docs/index.md

 > You saw the lightning.
 Now it's time to hear the thunder
 # Thunder
-The Deep Learning framework based on Lighnting
+The Deep Learning framework based on Lightning.

 ## Installation
 You can install from pypi